andrmoel/astronomy-bundle-js/README.md

 It is also possible to calculate rise, set and culmination events for celestial objects.
 For a detailed see the table of contents.

-Most of the calculations are based on Jean Meeus 'Astronomical Algorithms' book and the VSOP87 theory.
+Most of the calculations base on Jean Meeus 'Astronomical Algorithms' book and the VSOP87 theory.

 ## Table of Contents
 1. [Installation](#installation)